Girls (1980 film): Production

 Girls was shot in Montreal in Canada and in Normandy and Paris in France.
 The soundtrack for the film was recorded by Eric Stewart of 10cc.

 Release

-Girls was released in Paris on May 7, 1980 and June 27, 1980 in West Germany.
+Girls was released in Paris on 7 May 1980, and on 27 June 1980 in West Germany.
 The film was shown for 9 weeks in Paris.
-In Canada, the film premiered in Montreal on October 2, 1981.
+In Canada, the film premiered in Montreal on 2 October 1981.
 The film was distributed by Les Productions Karim in Montreal and released in both French and an English dub.